 Real estate agent as buyer

-If you are a real estate agent and buying a property for yourself, are there fees involved on the buying side?
+If you’re a real estate agent buying a property for yourself, are there fees involved on the buying side?

 Yes.
-The listing agent has agreed with the seller to pay the buyer’s agent in their agreement.
+The listing agent has already agreed with the seller to pay the buyer’s agent in their contract.